news

 What Happened

-On July 25, 2025, a significant fire erupted in a two-story commercial building located near the University of Nevada, Las Vegas (UNLV) campus, specifically in the 4600 block of Maryland Parkway.
-The fire was reported shortly after 8 a.m. and quickly escalated, prompting a response from the Clark County Fire Department (CCFD), which dispatched approximately 125 personnel to combat the blaze.
-The fire was intense enough to warrant a third alarm, indicating the severity of the situation.
-Firefighters encountered heavy flames and smoke upon arrival, which were visible across the Las Vegas valley.
+On July 25, 2025, a significant fire broke out in a two-story commercial building located near the University of Nevada, Las Vegas (UNLV) campus, specifically in the 4600 block of Maryland Parkway.
+The fire was first reported shortly after 8 a.m. and quickly escalated, prompting the Clark County Fire Department to issue a third alarm, mobilizing approximately 125 firefighters to the scene.
+The blaze resulted in the complete destruction of the building, which housed at least eight businesses, including a U.S. Postal Service (USPS) location.

 Key Details